Implanted Port in Children: Care Instructions

 Overview

-An implanted port is a device placed, in most cases, under the skin of your child's chest below the collarbone.
+The port is placed, in most cases, under the skin of your child's chest below the collarbone.
 The port is about the size of a quarter, but thicker.
-A thin, flexible tube called a catheter runs from the port into a large vein.
+A thin, flexible tube runs under the skin from the port into a large vein.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.